Mold on Food

 Can mold on food make you sick?

 Mold on food can be harmful in various ways.
 Some people are allergic to mold and could have a potentially serious reaction.
 However, even if you don’t have allergies, mold can cause irritation in the respiratory, gastro-intestinal or urinary tracts.
 And the mycotoxins created by some molds are poisonous carcinogens that can prove fatal.
+To ensure your safety, consider our virtual inspection services to identify potential mold issues in your home.

 What are health symptoms you can get by eating mold on food?